-Teaching & Learning Innovation Grant
+Teaching & Learning Innovation Grant Partnership Program

-The Berks Teaching & Learning Innovation (TLI) Grant promotes and supports student centered classroom learning initiatives to enhance new or existing courses.
-The TLI grant can encompass (but is not limited to) the following areas:
+The Berks Teaching & Learning Innovation (TLI) Grant Partnership Program promotes and supports student centered classroom learning initiatives through enhancement of new or existing courses (face-to-face, hybrid, online).

 - Increased student engagement with course content

 - Ability to replicate to other course sections

 - Flexible course format offerings (hybrid, online)